Nutlope/turboseek/README.md

 1. Take in a user's question
 2. Make a request to the bing search API to look up the top 6 results and show them
 3. Scrape text from the 6 links bing sent back and store it as context
-4. Make a request to Mixtral-8x7B with the user's question + context & stream it back to the user
+4. Make a request to Llama 3.1 70B with the user's question + context & stream it back to the user
-5. Make another request to Llama-3-8B to come up with 3 related questions the user can follow up with
+5. Make another request to Llama 3.1 8B to come up with 3 related questions the user can follow up with

 ## Cloning & running